dsiganos/nano-workspace/README.md

 https://docs.nano.org/glossary

 # Building Nano from scratch
-This projects consists of a Makefile in the root folder.
+This project consists of a Makefile in the root folder.
 The purpose of that makefile is to build nano_node and its dependencies.

 Currently it does the following:
-* downloads and builds the boost library.
+* downloads and builds the boost library
 * git clones the nano-node project and its subprojects
 * builds nano-node

-To do all the above, type 'make' to execute the deafult makefile target.
+To do all the above, type 'make' to execute the default makefile target.

 There are some other targets in the makefile for convenience: